 ACLU sues to block Missouri rule on transgender health care

+The ACLU is suing to block new Missouri restrictions on both adults and children seeking gender-affirming health care

 JEFFERSON CITY, Mo.
-(AP) — The Missouri ACLU on Monday sued to block new state restrictions on both adults and children seeking gender-affirming health care, which are set to begin on Thursday.
+(AP) — The Missouri ACLU on Monday sued to block new state restrictions on both adults and children seeking gender-affirming health care, which are set to kick in Thursday.

 They argue that Republican Attorney General Andrew Bailey has no authority to use a state consumer-protection law to regulate gender-affirming care through emergency rule-making.